 - You will need to establish the value of your property by obtaining a qualified appraisal.
 To be valid for claiming your charitable income tax deduction, your appraisal must be conducted no more than 60 days before your donation and no later than the due date, including extensions, of your next tax return.

 - In addition to your appraiser's valuation, we will need to examine your property and conduct our own independent analysis of its value.
 For example, we will want to know if there are any debts, taxes, or liens owed on your property.

 - Once we accept your gift of real estate, we become responsible for cleaning up any environmental problems your property may have.
 This sort of cleanup could be very expensive.
 Therefore, before we accept any gift of real estate, we routinely conduct a review to make sure the property has no environmental issues.

-- Juan gains the satisfaction of providing substantial support to the Red Cross.
+- Carl gains the satisfaction of providing substantial support to the Red Cross.